bolderflight/vector-nav/README.md

 **bool DisableDrdyInt()** Disables the data ready interrupt.

-**bool ApplyRotation(const Eigen::Matrix3f &c)** Applies a rotation.
+**bool ApplyRotation(const float (&C)[M][N])** Applies a rotation.
 This is useful if the sensor is mounted in a vehicle such that the sensor axes no longer align with the vehicle axes.
 Rotates the sensor and filter outputs.
 Outputs are defined as:

 ```
 Xu = c * Xb